zoe-walker/Visualizations/Examples/vNetwork/README.md

 ## Data Summary

-The Meta Model visualization consumes two data sets: nodes and links.
+The Meta Model visualization consumes three data sets: nodes, edges and paths.
 The details of the attributes of the data set is provided in the section Data Details section

 1. __Nodes__
     * The list of nodes